shukriadams/arewedown/README.md

 - Simple to configure with just a few lines of text in a single YML file.
 - No databases or dependencies on other services.
-- Does HTTP status checks, ping, Docker container status and more.
+- Does HTTP status checks, ssh, ping, Docker container status and more.
 - Sends alerts via email (SMTP) and Slack.
 - Can be extended with your own test scripts using shell scripts, Javascript (NodeJS) or Python3 scripts.
 - Runs on x86 and ARM (Docker images available for the Raspberry Pi 3 or better).